 Step 2: Choose healthier, more real sources of sugar.

 Like I mentioned before, sugar exists in whole foods, like beans, vegetables, and fruits.
 Sugar provides us with energy and is not a bad thing if consumed in moderation from whole foods and within a well-balanced diet.
-There are several healthier alternatives to adding sweeteners to your food.
+There are several better alternatives to adding sweeteners to your food.
 They are the following:

 - Pure Maple Syrup - contains beneficial nutrients, lower Glycemic Index score (so not as harmful to liver), helps with digestion, and contains antioxidants.
-When used in appropriate amounts, pure maple syrup benefits can lower inflammation, supply nutrients, and better manage blood sugar.
-(Here are some recipes that use pure maple syrup).

 While these three better-for-you sugars do contain many more health benefits than processed sugar, I want to stress they are all stillโฆsugar.
 Therefore, make sure you consume them in moderation.